 One option is to connect with a brokerage firm that can combine the capital markets and treasury management expertise of a bank with a rare in-depth understanding of HOA and condo insurance fundamentals.
 Not every bank understands how to structure a loan for a condominium.
 “I have personally helped many of our lenders develop and implement lending programs to our boards where the bank did not lend before,” says Jordan Muchnick, vice president of lending and cash management at FirstService Financial.
 FirstService Financial provides financial services for condominiums and HOAs managed by FirstService Residential and can often broker a better loan rate than if your board or other community management company approached a bank on their own.
 “Our clients get the advantage of our expertise, market knowledge, credibility, and our leverage over our depository banking partners that yield lower rates, lower costs, and expedited closing time frame.”

 Combine Options to Fund Your Capital Improvement Projects

 Lentz recommends that you combine a loan with a special assessment to fund your capital improvement project.
 “Typically, loans are the first step, but you need collateral.
 Your special assessment acts as that collateral.”

 Many banks will also provide an initial interest-only period, which the association will usually cover from its own funds first.
 “The special assessment kicks in after that,” says Jandak.

-If your board hasn’t updated your association’s reserve study in a while, plan to get that done soon.
+If your board hasn’t updated your HOA’s reserve study in a while, plan to get that done soon.
 Then do your best to follow the recommendations in it.
 If you need help growing your reserves or identifying the best sources of funding for an imminent capital improvement project, seek out an experienced community management company with robust in-house expertise.